-Waka Kotahi NZ Transport Agency is working to improve safety along SH1 in Dome Valley.
+Waka Kotahi NZ Transport Agency worked to improve safety along SH1 in Dome Valley.
 This project forms part of the Road to Zero programme currently underway to prevent deaths and serious injuries on high-risk state highways and local roads.

-The project began in September 2019 and is delivering safety interventions along a 15.2km length of corridor between Wellsford and Warkworth.
+The project began in September 2019 and delivered safety interventions along a 12km length of corridor between Wellsford and Warkworth.
 The safety improvements through the Dome Valley include widening the centre line and road side shoulders, adding right hand turn bays and installing flexible road safety barriers.

 This stretch of road has a poor safety record.
 Seven people have died and more than 30 have been seriously injured in road crashes in the Dome Valley in the last five years.
 No deaths and serious injuries on our transport network are acceptable and making the road safer is one way we can save lives.

-With more than 10,000 vehicles travelling through Dome Valley on any given day, it’s critical that we make it safe as soon as possible.
+With more than 10,000 vehicles travelling through Dome Valley on any given day, it’s critical that we made it safe.